Yandex Cloud

 1. Step-by-step guides

-3. Installing the Application Load Balancer Ingress controller
+3. Installing an Application Load Balancer ingress controller

 Installing the Application Load Balancer Ingress controller